gasangw/NestJS-Interview-Questions-And-Answers/README.md

 59. ### Discuss the different types of coupling, such as tight coupling and loose coupling, and provide examples of how NestJS modules contribute to achieving loose coupling in a modularized application.

+    `Coupling` is the degree of interdependence between software modules, a measure of how closely connected two routines or modules are, the strength of the relationships between modules.

+    `Tight Coupling:` In this case, a module (or class) is highly dependent on another module.
+Changes in one module may require changes in the dependent module.
+This makes the system harder to maintain and evolve over time.

+    `Loose Coupling:` Here, a module is not highly dependent on other modules.
+Changes in one module have minimal or no effect on other modules.
+This makes the system more maintainable and adaptable to change.

     **[⬆ Back to Top](#table-of-contents)**

 60. ### How does NestJS support Server-Sent Events (SSE), and what are the primary advantages of using SSE for real-time communication in web applications?